10 Best Guitar Effects Pedals and Brands

 - Danelectro: I think Danelectro is actually a pretty good brand when it comes to pedals, even if they are somewhat of a budget company.
 If you are looking to grab a distortion pedal for under $20 check out the Fab Distortion or Fab Metal.

-- Behringer: This is brand that has been around for a long time, and they specialize in affordable gear.
+- Behringer: This is a brand that has been around for a long time, and they specialize in affordable gear.
 They have a wide range of pedals for under $25, and if you are new to effects and want to experiment a little this is a great place to start.

 - Rogue: Another budget brand.
 Rogue, too, has a handful of cool pedals for under $25.
 Check out the Analog Chorus, Distortion and Blues Distortion.